zenwarr/notanote/README.md

 Copy `.env-template` to `.env` and configure required variables.

-You need to have BuildKit enabled to run these images.
+You need to have BuildKit enabled to build these images.

 ```
 docker-compose up --build